Ecotrust/ak-logbook/README.md

 this means that local `123xyz.localhost` doesn't resolve properly.
 Plus you need to differentiate enketo vs. formhub virtual hosts ...

-Edit the `/etc/hosts` file on both the host and virtual server.
+Edit the `/etc/hosts` file on both the host and virtual server to point 'enketo' and your version of '123xyz.enketo' to localhost.
+You will also need to add an entry for '123xyz-0.enketo' and point it at localhost for editing forms to work.

 * On Windows hosts edit as adminstrator `C:\Windows\System32\drivers\etc\hosts`

+## Spatial Data
+For AWC Nominations, you will need the shapefiles for ADFG regions and quads.
+Ecotrusters can find this data in the shared project folder: gis/projects/projects2013/AKLogbook/spatial_data/ Copy all of the files to formhub/logbook/data/

 ## Requirements
 * node (with npm)